qiujason/Cell-Automaton-Simulations/doc/DESIGN.md

  class that generates the Grid based on the properties file.

  * Grid (CSV/Probability/TotalLocation) - the Grid class is the core abstract class by which the grids are instantiated wtihin the simulation.
 It stores the various cells in a list of lists.
+The grid instantiates each cell as well and places them within its corresponding position within the grid.

  * Cell (GameOfLife/Percolation/RPS/Segregation/SpreadingFire/Wator) - the cell class is the core abstract class by which cells are instantiated within the simulation.
 They store the values and